saraclohisey/lab_handbook/Lab_Handbook.md

 #### Holidays

 Let your line manager know if you are intending to be away on holidays.
 Holidays > 2 consecutive weeks should be discussed – ideally before plans are made.
-Please enter your holidays in the lab calendar.

-If you are staff apply for leave through the campus portal: https://eb.leave.mvm.ed.ac.uk/

 ### For 'Wet Lab' members: